Bevy Tutorial: Pong

 schedule.

 Bevy uses schedules to group systems together and run them at a specific part of the main loop.
-The two most common are:
+The three most common are:

 Startup